 In periods of increasing interest rates, we may not be able to replace the assets in the general account with higher yielding assets needed to fund the higher crediting rates that may be necessary to keep interest sensitive products competitive.
 Therefore, we may have to accept a lower spread and profitability or face a decline in sales, loss of existing contracts from non-renewed maturities, early withdrawals, or surrenders.
 Increases in interest rates may cause increased surrenders of insurance products.
 In periods of increasing interest rates, policy loans and surrenders and withdrawals of life insurance policies and annuity contracts may increase, as policyholders seek to buy products with higher returns.
 These outflows may require investment assets to be sold at a time when the prices of those assets are lower because of the increase in market interest rates, which may result in realized investment losses.
+Increases in interest rates may also negatively affect the value of our real estate investments.
 Further, higher interest rates may result in significant unrealized losses on investments.
 These net unrealized losses could have a negative effect on stockholders' equity.
 This could negatively impact the ability to pay policyholder and stockholder dividends.
 In addition, higher interest rates may reduce the fair value of policyholders' separate account investments, which may reduce our revenues from asset-based management fees.